zvr/filesdb/Ideas/README.md

    * Print files in the same directory <br />
    -> Command: pfd|directory or print files directory|directory

-   * Print files with same extensions etc. Type will be creator, hashes etc.
+   * Print files with same extensions etc. Type will be creator, hashes etc. <br />
    -> Command: pfe|type|arguments or print files extension|type|arguments
    Example: Print all files from the same director.
 Command will be: pfe|creator|nikos